zahraafg/IT_CompanyDB/README.md

 - Attendance

 ## 🛠️ Topics Covered
-- SELECT, WHERE, ORDER BY
+- SELECT, WHERE, ORDER BY, TOP
-- LIKE, IN, BETWEEN, IS NULL
+- LIKE, IN, BETWEEN, IS NULL, AND/OR
-- INNER JOIN
+- INNER JOIN, LEFT/RIGHT JOIN, SELF JOIN
 - GROUP BY, HAVING
-- Aggregate functions (COUNT, SUM, AVG)
+- Aggregate functions (COUNT, SUM, AVG, MIN, MAX)
-- Subqueries
+- Subqueries (WHERE, SELECT, FROM, EXISTS, ANY, ALL)
+-  WITH (CTE)
+- CASE statements (conditional logic)

 ## 🎯 Purpose
 To improve SQL skills by working with realistic data and common business queries.